RobertApikyan/AbstractMvp/README.md

 ## SUMMARY

 #### AbstractMvp is The abstraction layer for MVP arctecture.
-It provides the base structure for MVP arcitecture.
-You can implement from it's abstract components and define your MVP implementation.
+It provides the base structure for MVP and allow to define custom MVP implementation.